ConstantinBalan/RPG_Game/README.md

 ##### [Alliance of Ash (Demons & Orcs)](Alliances/AoA.md):
     Summary:
 ##### [Drekar Hivemind (Undead)](Alliances/Drekar.md):
-Summary: The reign of Vul littered the lands of Peybos with the corpses of those unfortunate enough to enter his warpath.
+ The reign of Vul littered the lands of Peybos with the corpses of those unfortunate enough to enter his warpath.
 Vrauddeel Drekar, high spiritualist of Grandis and self-proclaimed ferryman of the Overworld, dedicated his life to helping these lost beings rest.
 With his bones aching and his hands calloused,